 It should be noted that areas susceptible to clear-water flooding (riverine and lake flooding) are not included in the Geohazard DPA.
 Flooding geohazard areas are instead designated as floodplains in the zoning bylaw and regulated by means of established flood construction levels and floodplain setbacks.

 Geohazard DPA encompasses:

-- .1 all parcels (any portion of which) identified on Schedule E Geohazard DPA Map as: - a.
-Steep Creek Hazards - b.
-Steep Slopes that are greater than 30% - .2 any other parcels (any portion of which) having a known or suspected geohazards that are not presently mapped (other than clear-water flooding).
+- .1 All parcels (any portion of which) identified on Schedule E Geohazard DPA Map as:

+- a.
+Steep Creek Hazard Areas; or,

+- b.
+Steep Slopes that are greater than 30%